pulp/plugin_template/README.md

   stalebot_days_until_close
                         The number of days of inactivity before an Issue or Pull Request with the stale label is closed.

+  supported_release_branches
+                        Specify the release branches that should receive regular CI updates.

   sync_ci               Enables a nightly workflow to update the CI files.